hellbox/srob-migration/content/reviews/a-real-american-hero.md

 name = "A real American hero"
 title = "A real American hero" dek = "Edward Snowden's revelations changed the world, but we as a nation have done almost nothing to solve the problem of NSA wiretapping..
-In a biography of Snowden, cartoonist Ted Rall argues that our inaction is letting a hero down." type = "Review"facebookauto = "A new comic book biography argues that Edward Snowden is an American hero and wonders why we're not acting on the revelations he gave us." twitterauto = "Cartoonist Ted Rall's latest book is a biography of a real American hero: Edward Snowden." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/snowden.md"]
+In a biography of Snowden, cartoonist Ted Rall argues that our inaction is letting a hero down." type = "Review" facebookauto = "A new comic book biography argues that Edward Snowden is an American hero and wonders why we're not acting on the revelations he gave us." twitterauto = "Cartoonist Ted Rall's latest book is a biography of a real American hero: Edward Snowden." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/snowden.md"]